≡ Menu

 That leaves saving your surplus income and investing it to make your million.

-So how realistic is it to become a millionaire this way?
+How realistic is it to become a millionaire this way?

-Making a million by saving and investing
+Make a million pounds by saving and investing

 Saving and investing your way to a million pounds may seem a daunting task.